 However, if the owner is planning to sell a condo, don't assume that leaving your furniture there will increase the value of the condo.
 Old furniture can be a detriment as it makes the entire place feel outdated, or, if a buyer already has their own furniture, they would just be given the burden to get rid of the furniture before they can bring in their own.
 Buyers may actually be turned off from the condo due to the hassle or state of the furniture.

-There are many pros and cons to both selling a furnished condo and selling an unfurnished condo.
+There are many pros and cons to both selling a furnished condo and selling an unfurnished condo, and you will have to make the best decision for you.
 The best way to determine how to proceed is to look up current real estate market trends in the area.
 With the helpful analysis from a real estate agent, you can gain a deeper understanding about buyers' preferences in a condo.
 Then you can make the right situation based on your circumstances.

 In the end, there is no right or wrong decision.
 If a condo owner would prefer to keep the furnishings of their condo, they are able to do so.
 They may also sell their home fully furnished, if they prefer.
 Buyers may also request for a home to be sold fully furnished, though sellers are under no obligation to do so.
 However, they may agree regardless if they worry the condo won't sell otherwise.